molmod/QuickFF/_sources/tu_benzene.txt

         qff-input-ei.py --ffatypes=low --gaussian gaussian.fchk gaussian_wpart.h5 wpart/he

-    This command dumped the following output to the screen, incidating wheter or not the atom types are well chosen from the point of view of electrostatics (see second remark in :ref:`qff-input-ei.py <seclab_ug_tools_inputei>`):
+    This command dumped the following output to the screen, indicating wheter or not the atom types are well chosen from the point of view of electrostatics (see second remark in :ref:`qff-input-ei.py <seclab_ug_tools_inputei>`):